codio/site/source/docs/deployment/type-sftp.html.markdown

 The SFTP target type allows you to deploy to any SFTP server.
 You can use a password and/or a public key for authentication.

+##Public Key Authentication
+Codio auto-generates a public key that is uniquely associated with your user account.
+You can find this public key in the [User Settings dialog](/docs/account-settings/public-key).
+You should make sure that this public key is added to your remote server.

 ![sftp dialog](/img/docs/deploy-sftp.png)

 ##Specifying a Port